otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application.md

 label1.Text = "My text has changed";
 ```

-Run your program and click on the `Button` to see the `Label` change.
+Run your application and click on the `Button` to see the `Label` change.

 3. Add a `Textbox` to your `Form`.
 Set it `Text` property to 0.
 Create a variable `nClicks`, The `Click` handler for a `Button` is shown below.
 What would be the effect of clicking on this `Button` ten times?